Skip to main content

 Generate a Secure Secret Key

-fastman generate:key --show
+fastman config:appkey --show

 Copy the output and set it as the SECRET_KEY environment variable in your deployment platform.